pipkek1337/pipkek1337/README.md

 - 👋 Hi, I’m @pipkek1337
-- 👀 I’m interested in a bunch of things, mainly C, Python, Networks & Security.
+- 👀 I’m interested in a bunch of things, mainly C, Python, Networks & Security (and other things that are not coding).
-- 🌱 I’m currently learning C!
-- 💞️ I’m looking to collaborate on anything really
 - 📫 How to reach me: danielrozenking@gmail.com
 - ⚡ Fun fact: Had a rabbit once